morphismtech/bankchain/Architecture.md

   * Fiduciary tokens have a tokenURI with onchain JSON object metadata
     * with a "contract" field
     * and a "suspensionClause" field
-    * encoding two different term structures of (possibly 0) yield bearing contracts
+    * encoding two different term structures of yield bearing contracts
+    * for stablecoins "contract" is "one BTC"
+      - contract that pays 1 BTC on demand
+      - to holder of 1 unit of the stablecoin
   * The EVM will not enforce the term structures of the contract
   * Fiduciary tokens can act as bank accounts
 * Banks consume bank services to manage and trade their tokens